This article, written by Rhea Healy, originally appeared in the June 2016 issue of gasworld. It is reprinted with permission.

 David Schaer, President of Computers Unlimited (CU), highlights the importance of such systems and states, “Our experience has shown that an integrated cylinder tracking system continues to be the most cost-effective way to run an industrial gas distribution business.”
 This In Focus … article sets out the most recent advances in these ‘essential’ cylinder tracking (and telemonitoring) services and explores the rise of ‘smart’ technology.

 The need for immediate data has no doubt played a part in technological developments.
-Long gone are the days when you have to listen to the dial up tone whilst connecting to the internet, just as cylinder tracking by hand-written log sheets is now firmly outdated.
-With this in mind, one of the latest trends in the industry is to launch stand-alone online portals, with individual cylinder tracking accounts for easy monitoring of portable and returnable assets.
+Long gone are the days when you have to listen to the dial up tone whilst connecting to the internet, just as cylinder tracking by hand-written log sheets is now firmly outdated with the rise of cylinder tracking software.
+With this in mind, one of the latest trends in the industry is to launch stand-alone online portals, with individual cylinder tracking accounts and telemonitoring systems for easy monitoring of portable and returnable assets.

 A-Gas has responded to this industry request, with the launch of its new website and mobile app designed to track a fleet of cylinders with instant and real-time data input.
 Free to download on smartphones and tablets, the Gas-Trak OnlineTM (GTO) portal provides key cylinder management solutions for users on the move, 24/7.

-By using the new portal, operators can remotely manage their cylinder stock by logging into their personalised online account.
+By using the new cylinder tracking software portal, operators can remotely manage their cylinder stock by logging into their personalized online account.
 The uses of smartphones go way beyond just being a tool to access data whilst on the road though – now its in-built camera can scan barcodes on the cylinders and automatically transfers the data into your account – which reduces cylinder number errors and further ups the ante of the cylinder tracking industry.

 John Ormerod, Managing Director, explained the reasons behind the new technological offering, “For us as a cylinder supplier; cylinders are an expensive asset and it’s an extremely capital intensive business.
 In many cases, the contents of the cylinder cost a fraction of what the cylinder itself costs, so we really need to make sure that these assets are tracked and we know where they are.
 Otherwise we continuously reinvest in new cylinders when we are probably not getting full utilisation out of the ones that we have already got.”